-Note that if $\bar u = \bar w = 0$ (i.e. $d_1 = d_2 = 0$), then the nonlocal conservation laws (\ref{energy}) and (\ref{momentum}) yield the usual (local) conservation of energy and momentum.
-More generally, the nonlocal conservation laws are applicable when the waves propagate on the background of some initially pre-strained basic state characterised by non-zero mass of $u$ and $w$.
+Note that if $\langle u \rangle= \langle w \rangle = 0$ (i.e. $d_1 = d_2 = 0$), then the non-local conservation laws (\ref{energy}) and (\ref{momentum}) yield the usual (local) conservation of energy and momentum.
+More generally, the non-local conservation laws are applicable when the waves propagate on the background of some initially pre-strained basic state characterised by non-zero mass of $u$ and $w$.

-We now calculate the energy to confirm the derived relations \eqref{cl1} - \eqref{cl3}.
+We now verify the relations \eqref{energy} and \eqref{momentum}.
 The parameters for the simulation are chosen as $\varepsilon = 0.01$, $c = 1.025$ and $\alpha = \beta = \delta = \gamma = 1$, with solitary wave initial conditions as taken in \eqref{uwIC} with $p = 1$ to provide a significant non-zero mean value.
-The energy and momentum relations are plotted in Figure \ref{fig:Energy}, where we note that the left-hand side of the mass equation \eqref{mass} is equal to zero in this case and therefore is omitted from the plot.
+The energy and momentum relations are plotted in Figure \ref{fig:Energy}, where we note that the left-hand side of the mass equation \eqref{mass} is equal to zero to machine precision and therefore is omitted from the plot.

-We see that the energy and momentum oscillate with period $f = 2\pi/\omega$, although the energy relation alternates between two different peaks.
+We see that the derivatives of the energy and momentum oscillate with period $f = 2\pi/\omega$ between two different values.
 To verify the conservation laws, the peaks and troughs were tracked for both the left-hand side and right-hand side of the conservation laws and the absolute percentage error between peaks or troughs was calculated as $4.24 \times 10^{-6}$\% for the energy and $3.60 \times 10^{-10}$\% for the momentum.
 It is of note that the left-hand side of these laws require a time derivative on discrete data and so the accuracy to which they are conserved is hampered by this limitation.
 In our case the time step was taken as $\Delta t = 0.001$.